TFranczak/Synergia/README.md

 <p>
      <img src='IOTA.png'>
 </p>
 Pictured above is the IOTA lattice.
-The current lattice file does not have an RF as depicted in the picture.
+The current lattice file does not have an RF Cavity nor sextupoles as depicted in the picture.

+<H3> Synergia Resources </H3>
+Synergia documentation and source: https://cdcvs.fnal.gov/redmine/projects/synergia2/wiki/Wiki Computing resources with Synergia prebuilt: https://jupyter.radiasoft.com Can run in parallel using mpirun

 <H3> IOTA_Elens.py </H3>
 IOTA simulation with an Electron lens lattice element. this is a simple lattice with no non linear elements besides the electron lens.